 Have you ever felt like you were the Devil himself?
 A cruel, ruthless, impulsive monster, someone who, when attacked, threatened or just mildly irritated never curbs their own wickedness, but instead acts on it?
-And after acting out of hare, do you feel satisfied or ashamed?
+And after acting out of hate, do you feel satisfied or ashamed?
 Do you find approval within, or do you repent?
 Can you find redemption?
-In this story, I went through extremes to find out the answer.
+In this story, I went through extremes to find out.

 Selma was a black young woman who, despite poverty and other hindering circumstances, managed to get an education and find a decent job.
 She worked at a huge school that stood on the top of a hill, which you could only reach after climbing an almost infinite set of stairs.
 Her mother, Rhonda, was in jail for being a psychopathic murderer and drug dealer.
 Selma had a handicapped younger brother, Julian, who she also had to financially and emotionally support.
 The school not only taught regular children and teens, but served as a refuge with lairs and dens prepared specially for animals.
 The problem is, it was very selective about those.
 Only big animals, unanimously beloved by staff and teachers alike, such as bears, tigers, wolves, or those in equivalent size – only “real” or “truly wild” animals were considered worthy enough and allowed to take shelter in the school premises.

 The opportunity came swiftly.
 On the following weeks, I observed her helping her brother Julian climb down the school stairs – it was easier than climbing up, but he still needed someone to hold on to and give him stability.
 Every day after school it went on the same way.
 But today it was different: the tarmac was slippery and dangerous due to the recent rain.
-Julian was almost as big as his sister and, losing his balance climbing down an uneven, faulty step, he managed to stay up by grabbing hard onto Selma.
-It happened right about the steepest part of the staircase.
-I was right behind them, completely unnoticed, and took the chance to give her a short, firm push, while pulling Julian towards me – it happened so fast, and I was so sneaky, that no one noticed what had really happened (at least not the police).
-Rhonda, with my help, fell down the stairs and was severely wounded.
+Julian was almost as big as his sister and, losing his balance climbing down an uneven, faulty step, he managed to stay up by grabbing hard onto Selma, right about the steepest part of the staircase.
+I was right behind them, completely unnoticed, and took the chance to give her a short, firm push, while pulling Julian towards me – it happened so fast, and I was so sneaky, that no one noticed what had really occurred.
+Selma, with my help, fell down the stairs and was severely wounded.
 Julian couldn’t help but blame himself, even though he suspected me of foul play.
-Still, he couldn’t be sure, and the fact remains that he had made her vulnerable to my subtle attack.
+Still, he couldn’t be sure, and in his mind, his disability had made her vulnerable to my subtle attack.